meetuparchive/swarm-design-system/src/content/content/basics.md

 ## What's in a name?
 Members sign up for Meetup and join groups.
 Meetup groups host Meetups so members can meet up.

-* Meetup is our company, brand, and product, while meetup is a verb.
+* Meetup is our company, brand, and product, while meet up is a verb.
 As a noun, Meetup always begins with a capital M, contains a lowercase u and no spaces.
 Not MeetUp or Meet Up or, our personal favorite, Meetup.com.
 We own the trademark on Meetup but we do not protect it.

-* As a verb, it’s “meetup” as one word and is the only exception for meetup without capitalization.
-Members meetup—or are meeting up, or have met up.
+* As a verb, it’s “meet up” as two words.

 ---------------------------------------